‘He’ll sleigh you’

 Christmas Evil is a 1980 American psychological horror film written and directed by Lewis Jackson.
 It was originally an obscure film that has gained a cult following that includes legendary trash film auteur John Waters who described it as the “greatest Christmas movie ever made.”
 Originally known as You Better Watch Out and also released as Terror in Toyland

-Suburban New Jersey, Christmas Eve – 1947: A Christmas Eve experience traumatizes Harry.
-He sees his mother being groped by his dad, who’s dressed up as Santa.
+Suburban New Jersey, Christmas Eve, 1947: A Christmas Eve experience traumatizes Harry.
+He sees his mother wearing lingerie, stockings and suspenders groped by his dad, who is dressed up as Santa.
 The child then goes up to the attic and cuts his hand with a shard of glass from a shattered snow globe.

 Thirty-three years later, an adult Harry now works in “a lousy position” at the Jolly Dreams toy factory.
 At home, he has taken it upon himself to become the next true Santa; he sleeps in costume, and his apartment is resplendent with Christmas toys and décor.

 From the roof of his building, he uses binoculars to spy on neighbourhood children to see if they have been ‘bad or good’ (two children are doing household chores and playing with their doll, the third child is shown rifling through a Penthouse magazine and cutting out a nude photograph).
 Harry runs back home and writes Moss’ name in his “Bad Boys & Girls” book.